Aquaponics: Disease and pest management

-Although pesticides can normally be used to take care of insects on crops, in an aquaponic system the use of pesticides would threaten the fish ecosystem.
-On the other hand, if the fish acquire parasites or diseases, therapeutants cannot be used as the plants would absorb them.
-In order to maintain the symbiotic relationship between the plants and the fish, non-chemical methods such as traps, physical barriers and biological control (such as parasitic wasps/ladybugs to control white flies/aphids) should be used to control pests.
 The most effective organic pesticide is Neem oil, but only in small quantities to minimize spill over fish's water..
 Commercialization of aquaponics is often stalled by bottlenecks in pest and disease management.
 The use of chemical control methods is highly complicated for all systems.
 While insecticides and herbicides are replaceable by well‐established commercial biocontrol measures, fungicides and nematicides are still relevant in aquaponics.
 Monitoring and cultural control are the first approaches to contain pest population.
 Biological controls, in general, are adaptable to a larger extent.
 Non‐chemical prophylactic measures are highly proficient for pest and disease prevention in all designs.

+Plants grown in aquaponic systems might have higher resistance to diseases compared to those grown in traditional hydroponic systems.
+This environment supports a diverse range of microorganisms, some of which may help protect plant roots from pathogens.

 Automation, monitoring, and control

+Today's technology has greatly improved aquaponic systems.
+With the use of advanced sensors and IoT devices, these systems can now run with a lot of automation.
+This makes it possible to closely manage important factors like nutrient levels, water usage, and lighting.
+Automating these processes not only makes aquaponics more efficient but can also lead to better crop yields and smarter use of resources..

 Many have tried to create automatic control and monitoring systems and some of these demonstrated a level of success.
 For instance, researchers were able to introduce automation in a small scale aquaponic system to achieve a cost-effective and sustainable farming system.
 Commercial development of automation technologies has also emerged.
 For instance, a company has developed a system capable of automating the repetitive tasks of farming and features a machine learning algorithm that can automatically detect and eliminate diseased or underdeveloped plants.
 A 3.75-acre aquaponics facility that claims to be the first indoor salmon farm in the United States also includes an automated technology.
 The aquaponic machine has made notable strides in the documenting and gathering of information regarding aquaponics.